Mike Stillson (aka Otter) – Executive Director

 There is truly no substitute for the camp experience.
 I believe that we offer a safe and secure program where campers are able to explore, grow, and develop into confident individuals.
 I look forward to seeing the smiles on their faces, and hearing their conversations and their memorable stories of their adventures with their camp friends and staff.

-I have been the Executive Director of Valley Trails Summer Camp for the past 20 summers, and a professional in camping for over 30 years.
-I hold a BS in General Studies, and am the President-Elect for WAIC (Western Association of Independent Camps) and currently serve on the Board of Directors, and a former member of the Southern California Section of the ACA (American Camp Association) Board of Directors.
+I have been the Executive Director of Valley Trails Summer Camp for the past 21 summers, and a professional in camping for over 31 years.
+I hold a BS in General Studies, and am the President of the WAIC (Western Association of Independent Camps) and a former member of the Southern California Section of the ACA (American Camp Association) Board of Directors.
 I also serve on the board for CCFY (California Collaboration for Youth) and advocate on legislative issues that affect youth and the camp industry.
 I am involved in all stages of planning, training, and leading of the programs on a year-round basis.

 Lettuce – Program Director